imander/w251/assignments/a3/README.md

 ## MQTT Details

 The MQTT QOS chosen for this service is level 0.
-There is no guarantee of delivery for messages with this QOS and it is chosen because the frequency of images taken would likely result in duplicate faces being detected.
+There is no guarantee of delivery for messages with this QOS and it was chosen because the frequency of images taken will likely result in duplicate faces being detected.
 The MQTT topic can be configured by the user or set to a default value of the edge device host name.
 The image detector converts images to PNG format and appends `_png` to the MQTT topic.
 The cloud image processor splits the topic name on the underscore to obtain the file extension of the published message.
-The rest of the topic name is used to create the key of where the file is stored in S3.
+The rest of the topic name is used to create the key for where the file is stored in S3.

 For example, given the following configuration: